-A variety of methods are used for determining semantic equivalence or partial equivalence between the source and target.
+The International Organization for Standardization's technical report illustrates a 1 to 5 rating scale to determine the degree of equivalence.
 For example, "no match or map" means a concept exists in one of the coding systems without a similar concept in the other system.
-In mapping projects using a numeric rating scale, "1" represents equivalent meaning, while "5" indicates that no map is possible between the source and target.
-Values in between 1 and 5 convey a degree of equivalence for consideration.
+In the rating scale, "1" represents equivalent meaning, while "5" indicates that no map is possible between the source and target.